 Age.
 Infants younger than 12 months and children age 10 and older need more intensive treatments.

 White blood cell counts.
 Children with very high white blood cell counts need more intensive treatments.
 Commonly, white blood cell counts are labeled as very high if they are more than 50,000 per microliter (ml).

 Genetic abnormalities in the leukemia cells.
 Abnormal numbers of chromosomes, abnormal structural changes in a chromosome, or certain molecular genetic changes in the chromosomes of leukemia cells may affect outcome and treatment.
-Note that the genetic changes referred to here are changes in the genes of the leukemia cells, not the child’s cells--most children with leukemia have completely normal genes.
+Note that the genetic changes referred to here are changes in the genes of the leukemia cells, not the child’s cells – most children with leukemia have completely normal genes.

-Information about the cancer’s stage will help the doctor recommend a treatment plan.
-The next section helps explain the treatment options for this type of cancer.
-Use the menu on the side of your screen to select Treatment Options, or you can select another section, to continue reading this guide.
+Information about the cancer’s classification will help the doctor recommend a specific treatment plan.
+The next section in this guide is Types of Treatment.
+You may use the menu to choose a different section to read in this guide.